RedNoodlesOrg/ApplicationUpdateManager/README.md

 # ApplicationUpdateManager
-Script to update to update applications from winget to intune
+Script to deploy/update applications from winget to intune